 Reporting for CNN, Bernheimer covered many of the major news events of our time, including the Monica Lewinsky scandal and subsequent impeachment of President Bill Clinton, the JonBenet Ramsey murder investigation, the Columbine school shooting, and the Oklahoma City bombing trials of Timothy McVeigh and Terry Nichols.
 Bernheimer was one of only a handful of reporters inside the courtroom when O.J.
 Simpson took the stand during his wrongful death civil trial.
 And during the late ‘90s, Bernheimer weathered five hurricanes on live national television.

-Beyond CNN, Bernheimer was a reporter for KCAL Channel 9 in Los Angeles, a freelance contributer to the Orange County Register, and an anchor at the Orange County NewsChannel.
-As a freelance correspondent for the National Geographic Channel, he introduced viewers to an ancient ocean of fossils unearthed by the Los Angeles subway construction project.
+Beyond CNN, Bernheimer was a reporter for KCAL Channel 9 in Los Angeles and a freelance contributor to the Orange County Register.
+As a correspondent for the National Geographic Channel, he introduced viewers to an ancient ocean of fossils unearthed by the Los Angeles subway construction project.

-Fresh from those experiences, Bernheimer founded MediaWorks with a mission of teaching clients to anticipate media behavior and communicate their messages as clearly and effectively as possible.
+Fresh from those experiences, Bernheimer founded MediaWorks with a mission of teaching clients to “cut through the clutter” with profoundly successful media and general communication strategies.